 Which broker is the best for Forex in South Africa?

 There is not one broker that suits all traders.
-Among the best Forex brokers in South Africa are FXTM, AvaTrade, eXcentral, AxiTrader, and XM.
+Some of the best offers you’ll find are from international brokers outside of South Africa.

 Is Forex trading legal in South Africa?

 Yes, Forex trading is legal in South Africa, and there are no restrictions on South African Forex traders opening accounts with international Forex brokers.